Azure/azure-powershell/src/CosmosDB/CosmosDB/help/Az.CosmosDB.md

 # Az.CosmosDB Module
 ## Description
-The topics in this section document the Azure PowerShell cmdlets for Azure CosmosDB in the Azure Resource Manager (ARM) framework.
+The topics in this section document the Azure PowerShell cmdlets for Azure Cosmos DB in the Azure Resource Manager (ARM) framework.
 The cmdlets exist in the Microsoft.Azure.Commands.CosmosDB namespace.

 ## Az.CosmosDB Cmdlets
 ### [Get-AzCosmosDBAccount](Get-AzCosmosDBAccount.md)